-The Company leases 556 aircraft, as well as airport facilities, office space, and various other property and equipment under non-cancelable operating leases which are generally on a long-term net rent basis where the Company pays taxes, maintenance, insurance and certain other operating expenses applicable to the leased property.
-The following table summarizes future minimum rental payments required under operating leases that have initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2011 (in thousands):
+The Company leases 568 aircraft, as well as airport facilities, office space, and various other property and equipment under non-cancelable operating leases which are generally on a long-term net rent basis where the Company pays taxes, maintenance, insurance and certain other operating expenses applicable to the leased property.
+The following table summarizes future minimum rental payments required under operating leases that have initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2012 (in thousands):

 Year ending December 31,

-2012 \$ 392,165
+2013 \$ 387,999

-2013 369,002
+2014 360,797

-2014 348,323
+2015 309,378

-2015 305,828
+2016 239,989

-2016 239,698
+2017 182,291

-Thereafter 907,252
+Thereafter 720,733

-\$2 ,562,268
+\$2,201,187

 The majority of the Company's leased aircraft are owned and leased through trusts whose sole purpose is to purchase, finance and lease these aircraft to the Company; therefore, they meet the criteria of a variable interest entity.
 However, since these are single owner trusts in which the Company does not participate, the Company is not considered at risk for losses and is not considered the primary beneficiary.
 As a result, based on the current rules, the Company is not required to consolidate any of these trusts or any other entities in applying the accounting guidance.
-Management believes that the Company's maximum exposure under these leases is the remaining lease payments.
+The Company's management believes that the Company's maximum exposure under these leases is the remaining lease payments.

-Total rental expense for non-cancelable aircraft operating leases was approximately \$346.5 million, \$311.9 million and \$300.8 million for the years ended December 31, 2011, 2010 and 2009, respectively.
-The minimum rental expense for airport station rents was approximately \$42.6 million, \$43.5 million and \$47.7 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Total rental expense for non-cancelable aircraft operating leases was approximately \$333.6 million, \$346.5 million and \$311.9 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+The minimum rental expense for airport station rents was approximately \$43.5 million, \$42.6 million and \$43.5 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-The Company's leveraged lease agreements, typically obligate the Company to indemnify the equity/owner participant against liabilities that may arise due to changes in benefits from tax ownership of the respective leased aircraft.
+The Company's leveraged lease agreements typically obligate the Company to indemnify the equity/owner participant against liabilities that may arise due to changes in benefits from tax ownership of the respective leased aircraft.
 The terms of these contracts range up to 17 years.
 The Company did not accrue any liability relating to the indemnification to the equity/owner participant because of management's assessment that the probability of this occurring is remote.